 Types of Psychology Degrees

-If you’re thinking about going back to school for psychology, make sure you’re looking at the degree that best suits your needs.
+If you’re thinking about going to school for psychology, make sure you are considering the degree that best suits your needs.

-Bachelor’s in Psychology.
+Bachelor of Arts in Psychology.
 This undergraduate degree will introduce you to the world of psychology and human behavior.
-You will explore the broad field of human services, as well as a range of psychology topics, such abnormal psychology, organizational behavior, and human development.
-You may also encounter courses that cover more specialized areas, such as positive psychology, the psychology of women, or the psychology of trauma.
+You will explore the broad field of social science, as well as a range of psychology topics, such as abnormal psychology, critical thinking, and human development.
+You may also encounter courses that cover more specialized areas, such as multicultural psychology.
 Speak with an enrollment advisor today to learn more about this program.

 Careers to Consider When Going Back to College for Psychology